derrickrose/derrickrose/dev-sec-ops/terraform/01/05_workspaces/readme.md

 terraform workspace new qa
 # to check availaible workspace :
 terraform workspace list
-# to swith onto a given workspace :
+# to swicth onto a given workspace :
 terraform workspace select dev
 # to call a workspace use "${terraform.workspace}"